Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 It is valuable to keep a validation set in case you made an error during training, such as overfitting to the training set or a data leak.
 Both will result in an overly optimistic result.
 Next I ran the model directly on the validation set and printed the results summary as a final accuracy score, a confusion matrix and a classification report (See Index [14] below):
-The output (Index[14]) can be seen in this URL: https://image.ibb.co/eXQA4n/Index14.png

 <img src="https://image.ibb.co/eXQA4n/Index14.png" alt="Index14" border="0" />